How to Have a Voice During the Election

 Don’t Give Up The Fight

 Even if your candidate wins the election, it’s not time to give up the good fight.
 Letting things remain status quo and not advocating for change is the reason we’ve arrived at a place that’s more bipartisan than ever before.
 We will need to continue to strive for more in the future.
 Continue to partner with BIPOC-run businesses.
 Amplify the voices of people working to create change.
-By using your platform to not only sell your brand but also to show what you’re passionate about, you create a true community—the heart of any successful social media account.
+The top digital marketing companies can attest, by using your platform to not only sell your brand but also to show what you’re passionate about, you create a true community—the heart of any successful social media account.

 While the upcoming election might feel like preparing for battle, now is not the time for positive pleasantry and obliviousness.
 We’re all for optimism but not at the expense of important change and growth.
 Build your graphic templates, follow political influencers, and start shaping your role in the election.
 As always, we’re here to offer your brand support during these tumultuous times so feel free to reach out.